 Many of our clients ask us about how long they have to file a claim.
 This is typically only a few weeks after their injury, but they’re not sure how the timeline for a personal injury claim works.
 Here’s everything you need to know about your claim time limit, also known as the statute of limitations.

 The statute of limitations is the time period that people have to file a personal injury claim.
 The statute of limitations varies by state by injury, and by the responsible party.

-Knowing the statute of limitations on your personal injury case can help you file a claim in a timely manner.
+Knowing the statute of limitations on your personal injury case can help you file a claim promptly.

 The statute of limitations is a legal process designed to help both plaintiffs and defendants.
-The first goal is to encourage plaintiffs to file their cases in a timely manner.
-When you file soon after your injury, the details are likely fresh in your head, and it’s easier to find evidences and documentation.s.
+The first goal is to encourage plaintiffs to file their cases on time.
+When you file soon after your injury, the details are likely fresh in your head, and it’s easier to find evidence and documentation.
 This gives you an edge on the case because you can answer any questions asked of you.

-What are the statute of limitations for New Jersey personal injury cases?
+What is the statute of limitations for New Jersey personal injury cases?

 The statute of limitations for a personal injury case in New Jersey is two years.
 For most injuries, this means that you have two years after your injuries to file a claim.